yon3zu/xReverse/README.md

   - _Implemented To C++ to make it fast_
   - _Fresh Result_

+   **Note : The quality of the free and paid versions is different**

-Contact Telegram : @xxyz4 for buy
+Contact Telegram : @xxyz4 for buy paid version with 3 api server